oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 ## Configure the Okta Terraform Provider

-After setting up the app integration, you know all the values to pass in to the provider configuration!
+After setting up the app integration, you have found all the values required by the provider configuration!
 In `main.tf`, check that your provider block contains the `org_name`, `client_id`, and `private_key` file location.
+Tell it where to find the private key that you converted.
+With all the values filled out, the provider configuration looks like this:

 ```
 provider "okta" {